Entanglement is indispensable for masking arbitrary set of quantum states

 \section{Quantum Masking}

-No-go theorems provided by quantum mechanics rule out the possibility of occurrence of certain events in quantum world.
-Quantum masking is one of the fascinating no-go theorems in quantum information science.
-Here, we will explain quantum masking in brief.
+No-go theorems in quantum mechanics rule out the possibility of the occurrence of certain events in the quantum world.
+The ``quantum masking," is one of the fascinating no-go theorems in quantum information science.
+In this section, we will briefly discuss ``quantum masking"~\cite{r14}.